Low-rank optimization on Tucker tensor varieties: Geometry of Tucker tensor varieties

 Therefore, the optimality of $(\matu^*,\matv^*)$ of~\eqref{eq: projection when d=2} is verified.

 We yield from~\eqref{eq: orth proj onto tangent cone by fixing Uk Uk1} that

 which coincides with the known results in~\eqref{eq: projection onto tangents matrix}.

-In contrast with the matrix case, the global minima of~\eqref{eq: reformulation of orth proj} for $d\geq 3$ is computationally intractable.
+In contrast with the matrix case, the global minimizer of~\eqref{eq: reformulation of orth proj} for $d\geq 3$ is computationally intractable.
 Therefore, pursuing an approximate projection emerges as a more practical way to approach the metric projection.